 Use your Regional Rep for advice and help; keep them informed of what your club is doing.
-The Regional Rep will ask for a club report to take to the National Committee Meetings in the Spring and the Autumn
+The Regional Rep will ask for a club report to take to the National Committee Meetings in Spring and in the Autumn.

-Be positive, forward-thinking, and proud of Country Link.
+Be positive, forward thinking, and proud of Country Link.